september 2023 entry

 All parents applying on our Foundation Criteria should complete our Supplementary Information form so that governors may consider their application fully, in addition to their home Local Authority Common Application (CAF) form.
 Supplementary Forms should be collected from the school office or downloaded from the school website and returned direct to the school.

-2. Children who will have a sibling[i] at the school at the time of entry and whose parent(s)[ii] are, and have been, regular and committed worshippers[iii] in St Michael’s in Wood Green for not less than Six Months before the closing date of application.
+2. Children who will have a sibling[i] at the school at the time of entry and whose parent(s)[ii] are, and have been, regular and committed worshippers[iii] in St Michael’s church, Wood Green for not less than Eighteen Months before the closing date of application.
 A form of authorisation, signed by the Parish Priest to this effect, is required.

-4. Children whose parent(s)ii are, and have been, regular and committed worshippersiii at churches of another Christian denomination that are members of Churches together in Britain and Ireland or the Evangelical Alliance, for not less than Eighteen Months before the closing date of application.
+6. Children whose parent(s)ii are, and have been, regular and committed worshippersiii at churches of another Christian denomination that are members of Churches together in Britain and Ireland or the Evangelical Alliance, for not less than Eighteen Months before the closing date of application.
 A form of authorisation, signed by the Parish Priestiv to this effect, is required.

 [ii] By ‘parent(s)’, we mean the primary care giver, with whom the child lives.

 [iii] By ‘regular and committed’ worshippers, we mean parents who attend church services at least twice a month.